wsvincent/wsvincent/README.md

-👋  I'm a Django developer, author, and former [Board Member of the Django Software Foundation](https://www.djangoproject.com/foundation/).
+👋  I'm a Developer Advocate at JetBrains and the creator of [LearnDjango.com](https://learndjango.com).
+Previously, I served as a [Board Member of the Django Software Foundation](https://www.djangoproject.com/foundation/).

 ## Projects
 * 🎓 [LearnDjango.com](https://learndjango.com) - Courses and free tutorials on Django.